 There aren’t vaccines for all types of meningitis, so remaining vigilant is vital.
-In the early stages, meningitis symptoms can disguise themselves as a common cold or flu.
+In the early stages, meningitis symptoms can appear very similar to a common cold or flu.

 - Download our FREE symptoms app on your smartphone (iPhone and Android)

 - Request our FREE credit-card sized signs and symptoms card to keep in your purse or wallet – call our Meningitis Helpline on 0808 80 10 388 to get yours